Setting up fields in the document viewer

 You will click the arrow icon in the FIELDS section again to hide the text entered within the custom Fields created.
 The FIELDS section will still display the fact that there are two fields with data entered, even after collapsing the section.

 - Admins - can create and see all Fields created on the “Fields” creation page as well as view all custom Fields in the Doc Viewer

 - Reviewers & Restricted Reviewers - can only see Fields in the document viewer that they have been given access to and will not have access to create custom Fields.

-The custom Fields created in your DISCO matter can also be incorporated in the decision panel when setting up a Review Stage.
+The custom fields created in your DISCO database can also be incorporated in the decision panel when setting up a Review Stage.

 Please note that only those users who have access to the Field has the ability to add and edit the field data.

 You can search the contents of Fields to which you have access using the Field name.
 For example:

 - To find documents that contain the word ‘important’ in a Field named ‘Deposition’, search for: